Try as you might, your ships will never be as cool as John Berkey's.

 - The Flame of Asuryan deserves special mention here for being undeniably badass.

-- Just to up the ante, Imperial observers have noted that the Planet Killer (and newer Chaos ships in general) should be physically impossible - as in it should not be able to exist in the universe, let alone fight.
+- Just to up the ante, Imperial observers have noted that neither version of the Planet Killer (and newer Chaos ships in general) should be physically impossible - as in it should not be able to exist in the universe, let alone fight.
 Unfortunately for everyone else, it was constructed on a planet in the Eye Of Terror, a rip in space where the Immaterium intermingles with the physical world - in other words a place where the laws of physics are what you want them to be.
-Actually, make that both Planet Killers - the Imperium blew the first one to pieces during the Gothic War.
-It's useless without escorts.

 - Imperial Ironclads - turned into giant rams.